alanmitchell/mini-monitor/docs/source/software.rst

    on setting up a WiFi connection for the Raspberry Pi, `click here <https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md>`_.
 *  Internet access through a Cellular Modem connecting to a mobile data network.
-For certain Huawei cellular modems (models E173u-6, E173s-65, E3276s-500, and E3276s-505) connecting to the GCI (Alaska) mobile data network, configuration just involves setting the ``USE_CELL_MODEM`` parameter to ``True`` in the Settings file, as described below.
+For certain Huawei cellular modems (models E173u-6, E173s-65, E3276s-500, E3276s-505, and E1756C) connecting to the GCI (Alaska) mobile data network, configuration just involves setting the ``USE_CELL_MODEM`` parameter to ``True`` in the Settings file, and setting the ``CELL_MODEM_MODEL`` parameter to the correct model type, as described below.
    For other modems and other carriers, appropriate modification of the ``pi_logger/wvdial.conf`` file on the SD card will be required.
-See documentation of the WvDial program for further information.
+See documentation of the `WvDial program <https://linux.die.net/man/1/wvdial>`_ for further information.

 Configure Settings File for your Application
 --------------------------------------------